TallBoy44/ATOM/README.md

 ### Approach 2

 View the raw content of `FMC.psm1` in this Repo.
-Copy the content to a black **PowerShell ISE** window, highlight all the text and press the `Run Selection` button (F8).
+Copy the content to a blank **PowerShell ISE** window, highlight all the text and press the `Run Selection` button (F8).
 The console window embedded within **PowerShell ISE** now has access to these functions.

 The first step for every use requires you to login to the Cisco FMC.
 Utilize the `Login-FMC` command to generate the required Access/Refresh Tokens.
 After this initial command, the $TOKEN will be used with ALL other functions.

 ## 2. Examples

-**Login to Cisco FMC**
+#### Login to Cisco FMC

 `$TOKEN = Login-FMC -Username "api" -Password "FaKePaSsWoRd`

-This will return a Token Object with two properties ($TOKEN.Token & $TOKEN.Refresh).
+This will return a Token PSObject with two properties ($TOKEN.Token & $TOKEN.Refresh).
 Both properties contain the string values of thier respective tokens.

+#### List ALL Domains

+`Get-Domains -Token $TOKEN.Token`

+This will return a PSObject with All Avaiable Domains.

+#### List ALL Devices within Domain

+`Get-Devices -Token $TOKEN.Token -DomainUUID "90551459-a1b7-5565-d6d9-000000000002"`

+This will return a PSObject with ALL Devices contained within the specified domain (KC).

+#### List ALL Sub-Interfaces within Device/Domain

 ## 3. Functions